May 19, 2018 The Future Of Supermarkets Will Involve Visual Recognition

 What is wrong with supermarkets?

 Everyone’s heard about the so-called “retail apocalypse”.
-The media has been hyping it up as if it was a given that physical stores are becoming obsolete, yet many are questioning this theory and argue that the sector is simply evolving.
+And when it comes to the future of supermarkets, the media has been hyping it up as if it was a given that physical stores are becoming obsolete.
+Yet, many are questioning this theory and argue that the sector is simply evolving.

 The “retail apocalypse” is the name given to the wave of thousands of established American retailers having to close their stores since the beginning of 2016.
 The reason?
 Although there are several factors involved, it is most commonly attributed to the rise of online competitors such as Amazon.

 When it comes to supermarkets, traditional grocery chains are facing many burdens.
-They are struggling with new retail formats (e.g. home delivery services) from their e-commerce rivals, but also with excess square footage, low margins, and the expansion of low-price retailers like Lidl and Aldi, who already has more than 1,600 stores in the US and expects to open 600 more by 2019.
+They are struggling with new retail formats (e.g. home delivery services) from their e-commerce rivals, but also with excess square footage, low margins, and the expansion of low-price retailers like Lidl and Aldi.

 There is no doubt that retail is oversaturated, but it is not going to die anytime soon.
-According to a Digital Commerce 360 report, by 2025 about 20% of grocery shopping will be made online – which means that the big majority of sales will still be coming from brick-and-mortar stores during the next few years.
+According to a Digital Commerce 360 report, by 2025 about 20% of grocery shopping will be made online – which means that the future of supermarkets involves a big majority of sales still coming from brick-and-mortar stores during the next few years.

 Therefore, despite the rapid rise of online shopping and digital channels’ increasing influence on grocery retail, external forces like Amazon are not likely to lead to the demise of physical supermarkets – retailers have ways to control and prevent this.